CelineZhou3105/DungeonExplorer/README.md

 ## Launch Instructions

 1. Download the repository
-2. Open repository with a suitable IDE (IntelliJ)
+2. Open repository as a JavaFX project with a suitable IDE (IntelliJ)
-3. Add json.jar and junit.jar from the lib folder into project folder
+3. Add json.jar from the lib folder into project folder
+4. Add junit and jupiter to classpath
-4. Launch main class in DungeonApplication.java
+5. Launch main class in DungeonApplication.java
-5. Have fun :)
+6. Have fun :)

 ## Basic Levels
 Here are two of the basic level designs in this game.